The FA Community Shield

-The FA Charity Shield, as it was formerly known, was first played for in 1908.
+The FA Community Shield, or Charity Shield as it was formerly known, was first played for in 1908.
 It evolved from the “Sheriff of London Shield” fixture that had been played annually between a leading professional club and a leading amateur club.

 In 1904, for example, famous amateurs Corinthians (as in “the Corinthian spirit”) took on FA Cup holders Bury…and beat them 10-3!